-In his first interview with Home Channel News since becoming CEO of BMC Select—now simply BMC—Peter Alexander shared his optimism for the Boise, Idaho-based pro dealer, which emerged from reorganization in January.
-The firm is cash-flow positive, sitting on an untapped credit line of $40 million and poised to make a full operational profit in 2011, he said.
+In his first interview with Home Channel News since becoming CEO of BMC Select -- now called "BMC" -- Peter Alexander shared his enthusiasm for the prospects of the Boise, Idaho-based pro dealer, which emerged from reorganization in January.
+The firm is cash-flow positive, sitting on an untapped credit line of $40 million, and poised to make a full operational profit in 2011, he said.

 Here's more from the interview:

-On the big four offerings: “The four major things we provide are LBM, truss, millwork and construction services.
+• On the big four offerings: "The four major things we provide are LBM, truss, millwork and construction services.
 These are the four things we offer in every single market.
 We’re good at what we do by helping our customers become more successful.
-That’s our mission in life: Customers first, with services the customer needs.”
+That’s our mission in life.
+Customer First with Services the Customers Need"

 • On the new logo: "We’re dropping the 'Select' piece off the name, so it’s just BMC.
 It’s how we answer the phone.
 It’s how customers know us.
 It reflects a return to the core of what we did best over the years."

 • On expansion: "We’re not looking at dots on the map.
 We’re looking at expanding markets where we think we can get better penetration to the customer and service them better than we’re doing today. … One thing I’m adamant about is I don’t care about being the largest footprint in the U.S., but we very much care about being the best-run company in the business and known for a high service level."

 • On BMC's financial position: "We don't disclose our full financials because we're private.
 But I will say we have a $40 million line of credit that we have not tapped into, we have good cash levels, and our liquidity is very, very good.
 We are currently EBITDA positive and will have positive earnings next year..
 And I think we may be the only one of the major players in the industry who can unquestionably make that claim."